TracyGuo2001/CHBench/README.md

 | SparkDesk | api        | Spark3.5 Max    | iFLYTEK       |

 ### Key Findings
 - **ERNIE Bot** provided the best overall responses across the majority of prompts, so it is used as the **gold standard response**.
 - **Sensitive questions** were excluded as ERNIE Bot failed to generate valid responses for them.
 - **Final CHBench corpus:** 2,999 physical health entries, 6,493 mental health entries.
+⚠️ Caution: This content may include model outputs that could be perceived as offensive.

 ### Analysis of Similarity in Physical Health